 - Reasonable rates / payment plans

 If you have been arrested for reckless endangerment in Greenwich, Stamford, Norwalk, Darien, New Canaan, Cos Cob, Fairfield, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
-We work on a flat fee basis and our rates are very reasonable.
-Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation and case evaluation – we are available 24/7 to respond to urgent matters when you are the subject of an investigation or being questioned by Police.
+We work on a flat-fee basis, and our rates are very reasonable.
+Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation and case evaluation – we are available 24/7 to respond to urgent matters.
 Or you can contact us online for a prompt response.